bitrise-io/devcenter/_articles/en/tutorials/fastlane/fastlane-tools-integration.md

 For more configuration options see the `Fastlane` step's description in the Workflow Editor!

 {% include message_box.html type="info" title="iOS code signing guide" content=" If you want to use [bitrise.io](https://www.bitrise.io) to store your code signing files, you should just follow the [iOS Code Signing guide here](/ios/code-signing/). "%}

+{% include message_box.html type="important" title="Two-factor authentication" content="Two-factor authentication (2FA) is mandatory for all Apple Developer Portal accounts.
+If, during your build, Bitrise needs to access your Apple Developer Portal account, it will have to go through 2FA.
+This applies even if you use `fastlane`!

+To make this work, [connect your Apple Developer Account to Bitrise](/getting-started/signing-up/connecting-apple-dev-account/).
+That allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every single occasion."%}

 ## What's next?